Older motherhood offers benefits, problems

 “From what we know so far, if you’re 35 or older, it presents more challenges and you’re at greater risk for birth defects, premature birth, getting pregnant with multiples and complications in pregnancy,” said Darcy Dryer, director of maternal and child health for March of Dimes across the region from Buffalo, Rochester to Syracuse.

 Dryer encourages women who want to have a baby to get healthy before getting pregnant.
 “Everyone should try to get healthy, but if you’re hoping to have a baby, these things carry more weight.
-Get a pre-conception health check up at the gynecology clinic and manage any chronic health conditions.”
+Get a pre-conception health check up at the OB-GYN and manage any chronic health conditions.”

 Physician Ahmed I. Ahmed is an assistant professor with University of Rochester and is board-certified in both clinical genetics and genomics and obstetrics and gynecology (visit the website for further details).
 He works with at-risk pregnant women.
 He said that a major risk of later conception is “having a baby with a chromosomal abnormality, mainly Down Syndrome, trisomy 13 and trisomy18.
-The higher the age, the higher the risk.
-I have also been using some very impressive genomic analysis software for another project and just wanted to mention that as it’s so good.”
+The higher the age, the higher the risk.”

 According to the National Institutes of Health (NIH), most children with trisomy 13 die before their first month of life and survivors commonly experience lifelong disabilities and complications, including breathing issues, deafness, feeding problems, heart failure, seizures and vision problems.
 Those surviving infancy may also have intellectual disabilities and developmental delays and higher risk for cancer.
 The NIH describes trisomy 18 as a chromosome disorder that can cause a hole in the heart, wasting syndrome, permanent flexion of the finger and cognitive impairment.